 Best Online Education Programs in Madison, AL (2026)

-Madison, Alabama has a population of about 58,335.
-The city’s median household income is $131,436 (Census ACS 2023, 5-year).
+Madison, Alabama has 2 accredited schools offering education programs.
+Madison has a population of about 58,335.
+Median household income is $131,436 (Census ACS 2023, 5-year).
 About 65.9% of adults 25+ hold a bachelor’s degree or higher.
-There are 2 accredited education programs within 100 miles of Madison.
-In the Huntsville, AL metro area, the top-earning education-related role is Education Administrator, Postsecondary at a median $107,460 annually (BLS OEWS, May 2024).
+In the Huntsville, AL metro area, the top-earning education-related role is Education Administrator, Postsecondary at a median $103,200 annually (BLS OEWS, May 2025).

 Closest Education Schools to Madison